 If you want to catch a normal train, you must book tickets from one of the railway stations and it is ideal to book a few days in advance to ensure you get a seat.
 Trains for any route can be booked at a station, so for example, if you are at Colombo Station you can book a train for Kandy to Ella in advance.

 The trains are very cheap and provide a lot of beautiful scenery.
 The prices for our trains were:

-We tried every class on the trains and found that second class offered the best value.
-It was often a lot cheaper than first class and it had windows that open so you can take photographs and hang out the windows, whereas first class had sealed windows due to the air-conditioning.
-Second class is more comfortable than third class reserved and significantly more comfortable than third class unreserved.
-The biggest difference in class was between third class reserved and unreserved.
+We tried every class on the trains and found that second-class offered the best value.
+It was often a lot cheaper than first-class and it had windows that open so you can take photographs and hang out the windows, whereas first-class had sealed windows due to the air-conditioning.
+The Second-class is more comfortable than the third-class reserved and significantly more comfortable than the third-class unreserved.
+The biggest difference in class was between third-class reserved and unreserved.

 There do not seem to be any official timetables and fare schedules online, but they can be found in the stations and there are a few blogs with very detailed information about train times around the country.

 The train ride is a majestic experience that is more than just a commute.
 As you wind through the scenery in the old blue trains it feels like something out of an old-school movie.
 The trains move fast enough to be satisfying but slow enough that you can see Sri Lankan life go past the window in detail.

 On the trains between Kandy and Ella, the views are mind-blowing.
 Hills full of neat rows of tea plantations are dotted with the white bags filled with freshly picked tea, and then soon after there are deep valleys with temples and beautiful villages.
 The luscious greenery and colorful evidence of human life made this a spectacular journey to remember.